-- Surgery improves and sometimes resolves most obesity related medical conditions.
-For Denver Health patients, more than 80% of bariatric patients reported that their diabetes, high blood pressure and sleep apnea had improved or gone away following surgery.
+- Surgery improves and sometimes resolves most obesity-related medical conditions.
+For Denver Health patients, more than 80 percent of bariatric patients reported that their diabetes, high blood pressure and sleep apnea had improved or gone away following surgery.

 - Improved quality of life!
 After losing excess weight, patients are able to enjoy life more, spend more time with their children and grandchildren, become more active with family and friends, take less medication and much more.

 - Medical studies show that bariatric surgery may prolong life in severely obese patients.

 - There may be complications after surgery such as abdominal hernia, and about 10 percent of patients may experience a surgery complication that requires another surgery.